Emotions when going through IVF

 The two week wait

-The 10-14 day waiting period between embryo transfer and pregnancy test is described by many people as the most difficult part of the cycle.
+Many people describe the 10-14 day waiting period between embryo transfer and pregnancy test as the most difficult part of the cycle.
 This is a time when your hopes are high, and so are your fears.
 After several weeks of daily injections, medical appointments and procedures, the waiting can feel intolerable.

 Nothing prepared me for the waiting.
 I swung between believing it had failed, and just wanted it over with so I could try again next month, and obsessing over every symptom, desperately hoping I was pregnant.
 I was exhausted.”